 Assisted by tugboats, the cruise ship was moved back to Mobile Cruise Terminal.
 No injuries were reported among all the 200 contract workers and ~600 ship crew.
 However, a shipyard worker died and another one was seriously injured when the end section of the pier collapsed in the water.

-Total cost of this accident was estimated at USD 2,9 million.
+The total cost of this accident was estimated at USD 2,9 million.
 Of those, USD 2,7 million were on the ship alone.
-On May 8, 2013, the ship left Mobile AL under own power for Freeport (Bahamas) where entered into drydock for final repairs and "Fun Ship 2.0" refurbishment upgrades.
+On May 8, 2013, the ship left Mobile AL under own power for Freeport (Bahamas) where it entered into drydock for final repairs and "Fun Ship 2.0" refurbishment upgrades.

 US National Transportation Safety Board (NTSB) issued an official report about the mooring accident.
-It stated as probable cause the failure of all 20 mooring lines (10 fore, 10 aft).
+As a probable cause, it stated the failure of all 20 mooring lines (10 fore, 10 aft).
 The report also stated BAE Systems knew about the poor condition of the pier's bollards.

 The Triumph cruise ship in 2013 was "Fun Ship 2.0" refurbished at a total cost of USD 115 million.